DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 # Post Processing
 - A black outline shader is applied to everything (although this may be unnecessary / may muddy up the look of the game)
 - A color reduction shader is applied to everything.
 This may be unnecessary if we can get the colors right in the textures
 - A dithering shader is applied to the entire screen.
-In areas where the screen is dark, a
+In areas where the screen is dark, the dither texture subtly shows up, which helps to create the illusion of a wider range of colors
--

 # UI
-- Given that the game has a retro
+- Given that the game has a retro aesthetic to it, the UI would need to fit into that as well
+- I'm against having a completely minimal UI.
+Some things are allowed to be on scre

 # Modernizing the Look
 - The goal is to modernize the PS1 look, not just copy it.
 This means that we can take some liberties in some areas to make our game stand out a little more.
 - We can do things like
 	- Abuse Unreal Engine's lighting
-	- Use post-processing effects
+	- Use post-processing effects (Bloom, chromatic aberration, etc)
 	- Use particles & VFX at every opportunity
 	- Provide visual feedback to the player every time they do something (add a camera shake, play an animation, have the UI do the dougie idk)